jennybc/googlesheets/vignettes/managing-auth-tokens.md

   * Use `NOT_CRAN` via chunk options to conditionally suppress extraction and compilation of vignette chunks that are not CRAN safe.

 ### Create the `.tar.gz`

-*I have had two rather inept CRAN submissions now.
-I submitted tarballs with too few files, too many files, wrong files, you name it.
-Kurt Hornik has been very patient and helpful.
-These notes are written with 20/20 hindsight.
-Hopefully I'll nail it the third time?*

 I use Git and create a branch to document the process of CRAN submission.